 This understanding points at why some of the EMDR protocols appear to have such a remarkable effect on individuals who have previously appeared ‘stuck’ or ‘treatment resistant’.

 EMDR is included as a recommended therapy in the National Institute for Health and Care Excellence in the UK for trauma and PTSD.
 However, EMDR is known to support individuals suffering from a wide range of other mental health conditions, such as depression, OCD, phobias, panic attacks and addiction.

-How does EMDR treatment help?
+How does EMDR work?

-EMDR at Nightingale Hospital London
+Eye movement desensitisation and reprocessing (EMDR) at Nightingale Hospital London

 At Nightingale Hospital, EMDR can be accessed in an individual or group setting as part of an outpatient, day patient or inpatient programme.
 We have several clinical psychologists with a breadth of experience in all mental health conditions to match your individual situation.